Foot Chase: Plot

-Ava bribes Arnold (Brian Howe) to get her and Boyd invited to Tillman Napier's swinger party for the next day and he agrees to get them in.
+Ava blackmails Arnold (Brian Howe) to get her and Boyd invited to Tillman Napier's swinger party for the next day and he agrees to get them in.
 Raylan and Shelby follow Sonya to a house with a beat-up van and find Cairn just as they are continuing with the cauterization.
 Arlo told Sonya that Cairn was Drew Thompson, which Cairn denies.
 Cairn says the former Harlan County Sheriff Hunter Mosley somehow knows where Drew Thompson is.
 As authorities arrive to take them to the hospital and jail, Raylan and Shelby share some experiences in their lives, although Shelby still does not tell Raylan that Ellen May is with him.

 Tim accompanies Mark to confront a dealer to whom he owes money.
 When the dealer demands more money, Tim holds him at gunpoint and ends up paying Mark's debt.
 Johnny (David Meunier) and Colt attack a customer who supposedly hit on a prostitute, but Johnny does not know Colt is the one who hit her.
 Colt brutally attacks the man and leaves the apartment.
 At the bar, Ava confesses to Boyd that she regrets ordering Ellen May's assassination and wonders where their relationship is going.
 Boyd then shows her he is saving money for their future and then shows her a ring.
 He proposes to Ava, who happily accepts.